groovybits/gaib/README.md

 - `PINECONE_API_KEY`: This is your Pinecone API key.
 It's used to authenticate with the Pinecone API.
 - `PINECONE_ENVIRONMENT`: This is the Pinecone environment name.
 It should match the one on your Pinecone dashboard.
 - `PINECONE_INDEX_NAME`: This is the Pinecone index name.
 It should match the one on your Pinecone dashboard.
-- `PINECONE_NAME_SPACE`: This is the namespace where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
+- `PINECONE_NAME_SPACE`: This is the namespace where you'd like to store your embeddings on Pinecone when you run `yarn run ingest`.
 - `OTHER_PINECONE_NAMESPACES`: These are other namespaces where you'd like to store your embeddings on Pinecone.
 - `MEDIASTACK_API_KEY`: This is your Mediastack API key.
 It's used to fetch newsfeed input for generation of the output.
 - `GOOGLE_APPLICATION_CREDENTIALS`: This is the path to your Google Cloud Platform JSON key file.
 It's used to authenticate with Google Cloud Speech-to-Text API.